-Peer-to-peer charity online service.
+PEER-TO-POOR Peer-to-peer charity online service.
 Deliver help through a local ambassador.
+Click for discussion

 How it works: you wanna make a donation to the people in need.
-You don’t want to send money to huge organisation because you think that 10 dollars wouldn’t make a difference and you’re not sure where exactly these money would go.
+You don’t want to send money to a huge organization because you think that 10 dollars won't make a difference and you’re not sure where exactly this money will go.
 You wanna see who gets your help and how.
 Yeah, it might be selfish but it works this way.
-Imagine that you have a website where you can find a person you can trust that would buy on your behalf some food or clothes etc. After all is done you see a photo or video proof.
+Imagine that you have a website where you can find a person you can trust that would buy some food or clothes etc on your behalf.
+You see a photo or video proof afterwards.
 Satisfaction.

-Problem: There are 4 billion people in the world having less then 5$ a day.
-Half of them make only 2.5$.
-800 million have less then 1.25$.
+Problem: There are 4 billion people in the world having less than 5$ a day.
+Half of them make only $2.5.
+800 million have less then $1.25.

 Numbers are slowly decreasing but the problem is obvious.
 Top 10% of adults from rich countries hold 85% of the world's total wealth.